Dr Letizia Palumbo

 I graduated in Psychology at Sapienza University in Rome (Italy).
 Following a research training at the Max Planck Institute in Leipzig (Germany), I received my PhD at the University of Hull (UK).
 I worked as postdoctoral researcher at the University of Liverpool (UK) and I became a lecturer in Psychology at Liverpool Hope University in 2015.

 As part of the Vision and Cognition Research Group, my research focuses on visual preference and aesthetics.
-I examine the interplay between perceptual, emotional and cognitive processes on preference for object properties, such as smooth curvature and symmetry, interior design and artworks and how this differentiates across individuals based on personality and expertise.
+I examine the interplay between perceptual, emotional and cognitive processes on preference for object properties (smooth curvature, symmetry, complexity) interior design and artworks by considering individual differences, personality and expertise.

-I am coordinating a research project in collaboration with TATE Liverpool: Seeing with the expert's eyes: empowering people to engage with artworks.
+With other colleagues in the Department I am involved in a research project in collaboration with TATE Liverpool: Seeing with the expert's eyes: empowering people to engage with artworks.

 I am also interested in implicit processes of social cognition.
 For example, I investigate how anticipating mental states can automatically bias, top-down, the perception of social stimuli (i.e., facial expressions).

 I teach Cognition, Research Methods and I coordinate the UG third year programme for single honours students in Psychology.